Science Is Fun: From Seabird Migration to Earth’s Movements

 - See the CNRS press release

-In the second part of the program, we take you to the Restinclières estate.
-A few kilometers from the city, a strange device, located six meters underground, records ground movements from the Mediterranean Sea to the far reaches of Japan.
+In the second half of the program, we’ll take you to the Restinclières estate.
+A few kilometers from the city, a strange device, located six meters underground, records ground movements from the Mediterranean Sea all the way to the far reaches of Japan.
 This device is a seismometer for the French Seismological and Geodetic Network, installed there as part of an agreement withthe OREME Observatory of Universe Sciences.
-Sandrine Baudin and Christel Tiberi, from the Montpellier Geosciences Laboratory, explain it all to us.
+And it is Sandrine Baudin and Christel Tiberi, from the Montpellier Geosciences Laboratory, who explain all of this to us.

 Co-production: University of Montpellier and Divergence-fm